Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 Washing Strawberries and Blueberries Fruits

-There are smooth-skinned fruits like cherries, apples, and nectarines that can also be washed the way vegetables are being washed.
+There are smooth-skinned fruits like cherries and apples that can also be washed the way vegetables are being washed.

 Berries are a type of fruit that can be rinsed under clean cold water using a mesh strainer.